slsu0424/slsu0424.github.io/_posts/2023-10-24-advancing-analysis-fda-adverse-events-using-llms.md

 ## Conclusion
 In this tutorial, we explored using LLMs and LangChain to retrieve information from an adverse events report.
 LangChain is a framework that enables building of LLM-based applications.
 Although NLP has been around for a long time, I was surprised by the simplicity of using natural language prompts and the human-like responses.
 I think LLMs will make the adverse events analysis more efficient, and improve product safety.

-I would be interested to explore with different types of documents (i.e., Standards of Care guidelines), and building out an advanced UI with Streamlit.
+I would be interested to explore with different types of documents (i.e., Standards of Care), and building out an advanced UI with Streamlit.
 I will explore these in a future post.

 ## References